mm-adt/mm-adt.github.io/index.md

 [Facebook RocksDB](https://rocksdb.org/): An embedded key/value storage system.
 [MongoDB](https://www.mongodb.com/): A document-oriented database for storing and querying JSON.

-The long term technological goal is to enable engineers to focus on their specific expertise whether it be in, for example, language design and compilers, distributed processing, or cluster-oriented file storage and indexing.
-Through the mm-ADT virtual machine, disparate technologies in the data processing stack can integrate in a plug-and-play manner enabling project outreach with the benefit of economic compensation.
+Through the mm-ADT virtual machine, disparate technologies in the data processing stack are able to integrate in a plug-and-play manner.
+The intended long term technological consequence is that engineers will be able to further specialize across the stack as colleagues will concurrently be handling advances in language design and compilers, distributed processing, cluster-oriented file storage and indexing, and their particulars. mm-ADT is a viable means of achieving a universally versatile data platform that can be conveniently tailored to meet a collection of data processing challenges.

 ## Infrastructure
 [](#infrastructure)